elec-e8408-mini-project-2025/project-documentation/README.md

 # References are properly cited, with standards like IEEE 830 and RFC-2119 included.

 # Missing Elements / Areas for Improvement:
-# The purpose section could clarify how the document will be maintained or updated during the project's lifecycle.
+# DONE: The purpose section could clarify how the document will be maintained or updated during the project's lifecycle.
-# The definitions section could include technical terms related to data storage, synchronization, and security protocols.
+# DONE: The definitions section could include technical terms related to data storage, synchronization, and security protocols.
-# The references should follow a consistent format, specifying document titles, dates, and sources.
+# DONE: The references should follow a consistent format, specifying document titles, dates, and sources.

 # 2. Overall Description